biglocalnews/court-scraper/README.md

 ### Configuration

 User credentials to log into court sites should be stored in a YAML configuration file.

-This file is expected to live inside the storage location for court-scraper files, and logs.
+This file is expected to live inside the storage location for scraped files, logs, etc.

 On Mac/Linux, it woudl live at `~/.court-scraper/config.yaml`.

-The YAML configuration must contain credentials for each location based on a place ID, which is a combination of state and county.
+The YAML configuration must contain credentials for each location based on a place ID, which is a combination of state and county (e.g. `ga_dekalb` for Dekalb County, GA).

-Courts with a common software platform that allow sharing of credentials can inherit credentials from a common entry under `platforms`.
-See below for examples of both cases.
+Courts with a common software platform that allow sharing of credentials can inherit credentials from a single entry

+Here's an example configuration file:

 ```
 platforms: